i05nagai/memorandum/language/english_speaking.md

         * a fear is contagious
         The mood was contagious, and soon everyone was laughing.
 * expense
+    * at the expense of
+        * If you do one thing at the expense of another, doing the first thing harms the second thing
+        * he had no need to protect their reputation at the expense of his own
 * salary
     * The Employee shall receive a gross monthly salary of 5000USD payable at the end of each month after statutory deductions have been made, into an account, details of which shall be provided by the Employee
 * statutory